slepc4py.SLEPc.RG#

 Returns:

-The inner product type currently being used.
+The region type currently being used.

 Return type: